ddkhoa87/Ionic2_Sqlite_Provider/README.md

 ### And the rest

-Up to this point, we have gone through all major differences.
+Up to this point, we have gone through all major changes need to be made.
 The rest is similar to what it used to be.
 I will keep it brief just to make this tutorial completed.

 #### Adding GUI components to the *HomePage*

 Source file: *src/pages/home/home.html*

-On the *HomePage* screen, use will type a name into an input field, the *HomePage* maintains a link between this input field and its variable `name`.
+On the *HomePage* screen, user will type a name into an input field, the *HomePage* maintains a link between this input field and its variable `name`.
 ```html
 <ion-item>
   <ion-label floating>Name</ion-label>